 - No smoking or vaping – it's a fire hazard.

-- Only propane BBQ's are allowed – no charcoal fuels.
+- Only propane BBQ's are allowed – no charcoal fuels, or fire pits of any kind.

 - If dogs are allowed they must be on-leash.
 Check park signage.